fsmaiorano/dotnet-gobarber/README.md

 ## Quickstart

 * change the database configuration in GoBarber.Data/Configuration/CrossSettings.cs
-*  run migrations
+*  run migrations<br>
-Use the terminal to access GoBarber.Data directory and run the command `$ dotnet ef database update`
+Use the terminal to access GoBarber.Data directory and run the command<br>
+`$ dotnet ef database update`

 #### The original version was developed in javascript (React, React-Native and NodeJS) by *[RocketSeat](https://www.rocketseat.com.br)*.